-D’Arcy Molan joined as a member of ACT Natimuk in 2019.
-He came aboard as Vice Chair in 2021 and has now stepped up to the role of Chair.
+D’Arcy joined as a member of ACT Natimuk in 2019.
+He came aboard as Vice Chair in 2021 and has been Chair since 2023.

 GENERAL COMMITTEE MEMBER – GAIL HARRADINE